-Deepak Chopra gives these ideas for what you can do to start listening to your body:
+Deepak Chopra offers some ideas of how you can start listening to your body:

 Feel what you feel.
 Don’t talk yourself into denial.